dalemusser/MUENGR_ITCurriculum/README.md

 **INFOTC 2600 Digital Systems**

+*Re: This is a course change.
+The title and topics of the course are being changed to more broadly cover digital concepts and topics related to digital systems rather than being specific to multimedia.*

 This course provides a foundation of knowledge of digital systems including terminology, concepts, architecture, processes, tools, hardware, and software.

 Credits: 3